Esri/storymap-journal/README.md

 #### Where is the data stored?
 The Journal's data are stored in a Web Application Item in ArcGIS Online or an ArcGIS Enterprise portal.
 This includes the narrative content, reference to any media used (web maps, pictures, videos, web pages), and app-wide settings.

-The images and videos that you include in your Journal using the builder are not copied into ArcGIS Online unless you upload them through the "Upload" option.
+The images and videos that you include in your Journal using the builder are not copied into ArcGIS unless you upload them through the "Upload" option.
 You have to make sure that any external media and web maps you are using are, and will remain, accessible to your audience.

 #### Can I deploy Map Journal using ArcGIS Enterprise?
-Yes, Map Journal is included with Portal for ArcGIS starting at version 10.3.
+Yes, Map Journal is included with Portal for ArcGIS 10.3 up to the current version of ArcGIS Enterprise.

-If you are using Enterprise portal 10.3+ and want to update Map Journal, [download the latest version](http://links.esri.com/storymaps/map_journal_template_zip).
+If you are using Portal for ArcGIS 10.3 or later and want to update Map Journal, [download the latest version](http://links.esri.com/storymaps/map_journal_template_zip).
 If you are using Portal 10.2.1 or 10.2.2, you can't deploy the latest version of Map Journal and have to deploy the following version [Map Journal V1.0.2 - portal](https://github.com/Esri/map-journal-storytelling-template-js/releases/download/V1.0.2/Storytelling-MapJournal-1.0.2-portal.zip).

 Then:
  - Find your Portal `apps/MapJournal` folder (depending on your installation and version of Portal, this is either `C:\Program Files\ArcGIS\Portal\apps\MapSeries` or `C:\Program Files\ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapJournal`).
  - Remove the content of that folder
  - Extract the archive so that `index.html` is located at `MapJournal\index.html`

-If Map Journal was already included in your Portal, you are done (Portal for ArcGIS 10.3+).
+If Map Journal was already included in your portal, you are done (Portal for ArcGIS 10.3+).

-If Map Journal was not available in your Portal:
+If Map Journal was not available in your portal:
  - Log into Portal for ArcGIS and open My Content > Add Item > Application > Web Mapping Application > Configurable.
 Configure the URL to `https://portal.domain.com/arcgis/apps/MapJournal`.
 More details in the following documentation [publishing a new web application item](http://resources.arcgis.com/en/help/main/10.2/index.html#/Adding_applications/019300000031000000/).
  - Create a new group that will reference the template available in your Portal
  - Share the newly created item with that group